SharePoint/sp-dev-docs/docs/spfx/update-latest-packages.md

 ```
 @microsoft/sp-
 ```
+Along with the framework packages, you may also need to update `react` and `office-ui-fabric-react` packages.
+Make sure you read the [release notes](https://aka.ms/spfx-release-notes) for that specific release to infer which packages require updates and plan accordingly.

 ### Update packages
 To update one or more packages to the latest version, you will need to edit the package(s) information in the `package.json` file and then fetch the latest packages.